chauvindev/kotlin-dice-tray/README.md

 # Kotlin Dice Tray
 <img src="https://img.shields.io/maven-central/v/dev.chauvin/kotlin-dice-tray">

 Kotlin Dice Tray is a small Multiplatform library which allows you to create and roll dice.
-It is meant to be simple to use yet flexible.
-For this reason, it provides shortcuts to many standard dice (e.g., d20, d6), while also giving the user the ability to create their own dice.
-It currenty provides support for numeric dice (with integer faces) and non-numeric dice (with string faces).
+It is meant to be simple to use, yet flexible.
+For this reason, Kotlin Dice Tray uses generic types, allowing the user to roll basically anything, and apply modifications to the roll on the go.

+> **WARNING**: Version 2.0.0 is a complete rewrite of the library, and is incompatible
+> with previous version.
+I sincerely doubt anyone was using the previous versions, but in the
+> event that someone did, they should know that updating to 2.0.0 will break existing code.
+>
+> A migration guide is included further down to facilitate the transition, if needed.
+The decision to rewrite was made
+> in part to increase the flexibility of the library, and also to facilitate backwards compatibility going forward.

 ## Installation
 Kotlin Dice Tray is on MavenCentral and can be added to your project as follows: